-We have a break and fill of fuel.
+We have a break and get some fuel.
 It is well into the morning and we are still in the Chaco of Paraguay.

-We finally are in Bolivia.
+We are finally in Bolivia.
 The bus continues to break down.
 We have had over 12 stops for security inspections.
-We have been on this bus 20 hours.
+We have been on this bus for 20 hours.
 We wanted to catch the night bus to the next town from where we get dropped off.

 Wonderful.
-We walk back and check in and discover there is only cold showers.
+We walk back and check in and discover there are only cold showers.
 So we rug up and go out for dinner.
 The whole meal each is less than $2.
-The room is big and clean and does have TV.
-I also discover in the morning there is a kitchen at the outside.
-I am not sure if it is for public use, but I am sure if you asked nicely they would let you.
-They did give us bowls and spoons fro breakfast.
+The room is big and clean and does have a TV.
+In the morning, I discover a kitchen outside.
+I am not sure if it is for public use, but I am sure if you asked nicely they would let you use it.
+They did give us bowls and spoons for breakfast.